SaferVPN

 SaferVPN was a VPN service developed by Safer Social, Ltd.

 History

 SaferVPN was released in 2013 by Amit Bareket and Sagi Gidali.
-SaferVPN network infrastructure served as the basis of Barekets' and Gidalis' next company, Perimeter 81.
+SaferVPN network infrastructure served as the basis of Bareket's and Gidali's next company, Perimeter 81.
 The service was acquired by J2 Global in 2019 Q3 and was eventually merged into StrongVPN.

+On December 6, 2023 SaferVPN sent an email notifying customers of SaferVPN ending as on December 15, 2023.

 Technology

 SaferVPN utilized the protocols OpenVPN, PPTP, L2TP and IKEv2.